Master's Degree Programs

 The Master of Arts in Teaching (MAT) degree program is designed for teachers in grades K-12 with a focus on current knowledge in Reading and Language Arts.
 The program can be completed in 2 summers.

-View the Graduate Bulletin (see Section II) for detailed information about admission requirements, curriculum, advancement to candidacy, comprehensive examinations, and more.
+View the University Catalog for detailed information about admission requirements, curriculum, advancement to candidacy, comprehensive examinations, and more.